Songtech-0912/SCoC/README.md

-Songtech's Sensible Code of Conduct
+# The Sensible Code of Conduct

 > TL;DR I liked the idea of "No Code of Conduct", but I just wanted to explain the "behave like sane adults" part a bit more.
 So I made my own version - the SCoC.